turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 1. account registration
 2. contract metadata

-Additional standards and extension willalso need to be defined to support token burning and minting, which is outside the scope of this discussion.
+Additional standards and extensions will also need to be defined to support token burning and minting, which is outside the scope of this discussion.
 The overall standard design strategy is to use a divide and conquer approach.
 Instead of designing a single huge standard that covers all use cases and edge cases, the strategy is to divide the standard into multiple smaller and focused APIs.
 The approach is also based on separation of concerns.
 This will enable token